rgvlee/Moq.Contrib.ExpressionBuilders.Logging/README.md

 logger.Verify(Log.With.ExceptionMessage(exceptionMessage), Times.Once);
 ```

-If you need to match on a condition other than equality (e.g., message contains x, message starts with y, message contains x and starts with y) use the predicate overload.
+If you want to match on another condition (e.g., message contains x, message starts with y, message contains x and starts with y), use the predicate overload:

 ```c#
 var exceptionMessage = "Wow that escalated quickly";